 On-Site Educational Sessions

-These activities have been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education (ACCME) through partnership with the PDMP Office and the University of Pittsburgh School of Medicine.
-The University of Pittsburgh School of Medicine is accredited by the ACCME to provide continuing medical education for physicians.
+These activities have been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education (ACCME) through partnership with the PDMP Office and the University of Pittsburgh.
+The University of Pittsburgh is accredited by the ACCME to provide continuing medical education for Physicians and Physician Assistants.

 Continuing Medical Education (CME) Requirements